dlundquist/sniproxy/README.md

 =========

-Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request.
+Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request of the TCP session.
 This enables HTTPS name-based virtual hosting to separate backend servers without installing the private key on the proxy machine.

 News
 ----